rixx/books.rixx.de/data/reviews/carolyn-elliott/existential-kink/index.md

 Here's the premise of **Existential Kink**: Have you considered that you're into it?

-That's basically the book's answer to everything, particularly about things you dislike.
+That's the book's answer to everything, particularly about things you dislike.
 If you're in a situation that you dislike: Are you sure that some part of you isn't enjoying the complaining, the struggle, the position you put yourself in?